-The financial statements have been audited by Paul Teoh Professional Corporation in accordance with Canadian generally accepted auditing standards.
-Its report to the members of Gwich'in Land and Water Board, stating the scope of his examination and opinion on the financial statements, follows.
+The financial statements have been audited by Paul Teoh Professional Corporation Chartered Professional Accountants in accordance with Canadian generally accepted auditing standards.
+Their report to the members of Gwich'in Land and Water Board, stating the scope of their examination and opinion on the financial statements, follows.